Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Create a New Project using the .NET Core CLI Command:

-Let’s create, restore, build, and run the .NET Core console application using the command-line interface without using Visual Studio.
-To create a new .NET Core project, we have to use the ‘new’ command followed by the template name argument.
+Let’s create, restore, build, and run the .NET Core console application using the command-line interface without Visual Studio.
+To create a new .NET Core project, we need to use the ‘new’ command followed by the template name argument.
 We can create the console, class library, web, web app, MVC, Web API, razor, angular, react, etc. Project using CLI.

 The following command creates a new dotnet core project using the TEMPLATE: